 These are Jon's original mixed-media paintings.
 Click here to see his prints.
 Click here for Langford books, CDs and t shirts.
 Jon Langford (born October 11, 1957)

-is a prolific and well-respected visual artist who is best known for his striking portraits of country & rock music icons including Hank Williams, Johnny Cash, and Elvis Presley.
-However, his interests are broad and he's just as likely to paint an octopus or a Soviet astronaut.
-His punk rock instincts and unparalleled draftsmanship come together in a painting style that is distinctive, engaging and challenging.
-His artwork appears on CD's (his own and other's), book covers, and Dogfish Head Brewery beer bottle labels.
+is a prolific and well-respected visual artist whose punk rock instincts and unparalleled draftsmanship come together in a painting style that is distinctive, engaging and challenging.
+In addition to his paintings and prints, his artwork appears on CD's (his own and other's), book covers, and Dogfish Head Brewery beer bottle labels.
 His multimedia music/spoken-word/video performance, "The Executioner's Last Songs," premiered at Alverno College in 2005, and has been performed in several other cities, including Austin.
 He illustrated the comic strip Great Pop Things under the pseudonym Chuck Death.
 Since 2005 he has co-hosted a weekly radio program, "The Eclectic Company," broadcast on WXRT 93.1 FM in Chicago.
 He has contributed to This American Life .

 Yard Dog Art Gallery has represented Langford